 Also, try to encourage a work culture that avoids unhealthy practices like smoking and more importantly, illegal drugs.

 8) Study various health insurance plans with employee-eccentric benefits

 While physical health is crucial, an employee’s mental well-being is equally important.
 One of the most notorious culprits behind stress is work-related problems.
-Try to adapt a work-life balance advocacy by prohibiting your workers to bring home their laptops and other work-related gadgets.
+Try to adopt work-life balance advocacy by prohibiting your workers to bring home their laptops and other work-related gadgets.

 All work must only be done within the premises of the company, so employees could relax and focus on leisure at home.
-Other ways to focus on an employee’s mental well-being is to promote mental health awareness is through a mandatory team-building activity that will engage employees in an activity beyond work.
+Another way to focus on an employee’s mental well-being is to promote mental health awareness is through a mandatory team-building activity that will engage employees in an activity beyond work.